Talick123/oop2_ex4/README.txt

 Other General Notes:
-    - game creates an infinite number of levels with number of blocked tiles being between 4 and 14 based on difficulty
+    - game creates an infinite number of levels with number of blocked tiles being between 4 and 14 based on difficulty (claculate the difficulty by the number of games the user won)
     - The controller divides the game loop into three distinct functions, one that deals with the game play, one that updates the required data, one that renders the game (via SFML)
     - when the BFS algorithm fails at finding the shortest path to the edge of the game board,